RotatingWindChimes/CNN/Problem2/FastRCNN/README.md

 * step 2: Enter ```python test.py --name filename``` in the command line.
 You can detect images in __any format__, such as jpg, jpeg, png, etc, just make sure the filename is complete and correct.
 The result will be saved as a __jpg image__ in the same path, and the image will start with the same name.
 (For example, if you have a picture named "03.jpg" in the ```unseen``` file, you can run ```python test.py --name 03.jpg``` to get the result.
 It will be saved as __03_pred.jpg__ in ```unseen``` file.)

 Remarks:
-* Before training, please place the model parameters under the file path ```logs/FasterRCNN/saves/```, the parametes are available at the Baidu Web disk link below.
+* Before training, please place the model parameters under the file path ```logs/FasterRCNN/saves/```, the parametes are available at the Baidu Web disk link below(password __539m__): https://pan.baidu.com/s/1TCskCorLRwtG38HoeXaU1A?pwd=539m
 * You can detect different images in the same time, just enter ```python test.py --name filename1 filename2...``` in the command line.

 # Some Explanations